cosmic-horizon/QWOYN/modules.md

 # nft module

-- Multiple types of items ownable should be managed via this module, `Ships`, `Avatars` and `Planets` etc.
+- Multiple types of items ownable should be managed via this module, `Ships`, `Avatars` and `Planets`.
 - Transferable items should be managed as an nft parameter.
+NFT parameters can be writeable
     - Cyrillium crystals (source of power for engines, shields and weapons)
     - Hardware (technological equipment)
     - Rations
+- Ship parameters will be managed by this module

 # In-game items manager module